 How researchers can access equipment within modality?

-To gain access on the MEG there is are procedures for training, ethics and project proposals.
+To gain access on the MRI there are procedures for training, ethics and project proposals.
 For the procedures please see the CHBH Operating Procedures and Local Rules.

 What research data is produced and what can we understand from this?

 The CHBH houses several MRI research groups with particular expertise in functional MRI, diffusion MRI, arterial spin labelling and MR spectroscopy, as well as concurrent EEG-fMRI.
 MRI enables complex analysis of brain function and structure, including modelling of network connectivity in healthy participants and clinical populations.